MagRobotics/Software/README.md

 # MagRobot: An Open Simulation Platform for Magnetically Navigated Robots

 # Overall
-A theoretical and implementable framework to analyze, categorize and identify ambiguity in magnetic pose estimation, which lays the foundation for optimizing configurations of magnetic sources and designing compact, energy-efficient, but unambiguous magnetic tracking systems with minimum number of magnetic sources.
+The major purpose of the proposed simulator is to facilitate the design and development of magnetic navigation systems for miniature medical robots.
+The simulator is built with physical models of magnetic systems and robot dynamics to accurately compute the behavior of magnetic navigation of various small-scale medical robots.
 ![figure1](https://github.com/MagRobotics/software/assets/161809470/dce1c66f-0430-4126-bff3-49cb26c60ee3)